- About Us

 - Call the National Suicide Prevention Lifeline at 1-800-273-8255.

 - Visit your local hospital or ER and ask for a consultation.

-- Contact our Admissions team at (816) 241-3448 to find out about receiving treatment from KVC Niles or our sister organization, KVC Hospitals, with treatment centers in Kansas City, Wichita and Hays, KS.
+- Contact our Admissions team at (816) 241-3448 to find out about receiving treatment from KVC Niles or our sister organization, Camber Children’s Mental Health, with hospitals and residential treatment centers in Kansas City, Wichita and Hays, KS.